Meet the Owners

-Our place to gather when you need a spot to meet, mingle and enjoy life.
+Our Kekuli Cafe is the place to gather when you need a spot to meet, mingle and enjoy something different in your life.

 How do we give back to our communities?
 There are many charities that touch the hearts of Kekuli Cafe owners.
 Like most people, they have been through and witnessed their family and friends struggles in life.
 At Kekuli Cafe we demand to create, inspire & make a positive impact in our respective communities, by giving back and to continue to remain focused on supporting our communities, through in-store product donations, offering jobs, training and bannock donations.
 Kekuli supports programs that meet our morals and values where health is important in our communities.
 Our youth, our Future leaders and our Elders who work hard all their lives, and deserve that special attention in their later years.